OpenCageData/address-formatting/README.md

 ### The future

-Support all countries in the world.

-With more test cases in the future the format may need to evolve.
+More tests!
 For every rule about addresses there are exceptions and edge cases to consider.
 More test cases are always needed.

 Planned features

   * optionally shorten/abbreviate addresses, e.g. 'Hoover Str' instead of 'Hoover Street'
   * basic error checking, for example ignore things which obviously can not be postcodes
   * define rules for postcode format specifically
-  * right-to-left

 We welcome your pull requests.
 Together we can address the world!